QUICK SUMMARY

 - The first character represents a forest (three trees).

-- The third character corresponds with bathe (flowing water on the left of the character and a valley on the right side of the character).
+- The third character corresponds with bathing, with flowing water on the left side of the character and a valley on the right side.

-When translated into English, Shinrin-yoku means “forest bathing,” the practice of slowly and mindfully walking in a forest environment to stimulate all six senses.
+When translated into English, Shinrin-yoku means “forest bathing,” the practice of slowly and mindfully walking in a forest environment to stimulate your senses.

-- Smelling aromatic flowers and the VOCs (i.e. the essential oils) being omitted from trees and plants.
+- Smelling aromatic flowers and the VOCs, or essential oil constituents, being emitted from trees and plants.

 - Touching blades of grass, putting your hand on the bark of a tree, or cooling your feet in a nearby stream.